yswi/contact_location_estimator/README.md

 $ mkdir pointcloud
 $ mkdir wrench
 ```
 Feel free to design the data directory according to your need.
-Again, the data files(.ply) are returned from the object frame containing mild calibration error.
+Again, the data files(.ply) should be returned from the object frame.

 Example:
 ```